 1. Mackinac Island: Victorian town & Arch Rock

-Since 1898, motor vehicles are not permitted here and so, they have horse-driven carriages & buggies to take you around, even the police and fire trucks are horse-driven.
+Since 1898, motor vehicles have not permitted here and so, they have horse-driven carriages & buggies to take you around, even the police and fire trucks are horse-driven.
 Along with these, there are Victorian cottages to take you back in time.
-These present great photo opportunities to make your road trip memorable.
+These present great opportunities for the photographer community and can make your road trip memorable.

 The Island is situated between the upper and lower peninsula and can be reached by ferries or other water transport.
 To catch the ferry, you will have to take a 2-hour road trip from Munising or Frankenmuth.

 2. Munising: Bridalveil Falls & Pictured Rocks

 This area is tremendously hued by mineral stains on the weathered sculpted cliffs including a rainbow of red, orange, blue, green, brown, black, and white occurring from minerals such as iron, copper, limonite, and manganese.

 3. Marquette: 5 Biking Trails

-A 40-mile road journey from Munising will take you to Marquette, which is one of the top mountain biking destinations in the state.
+A 40-mile road journey from Munising will take you to Marquette, which is one of the top mountain biking destinations in Michigan.
 Situated at an elevation of 12,000 ft.
 There are 5 bike trails, North Trails Loop, Morgan Creek Loop, RAMBA, Iron Ore Heritage Trail & Multi-use path.
-Along these trails, the bikers can enjoy the miles of scenery full of dams, falls, berms, and bridges, and the Iron Ore Heritage also offers a mix of history and culture.
-Apart from biking, Marquette’s recreational crown jewel is the Presque Isle Park 323 acre forested lakeside cliff peninsula is known for its natural beauty.
-It’s a lovely place for a picnic, fishing, among many other attractions.
+For a solo traveler who loves mountain biking, this can be an ideal road trip destination.

 4. Isle Royale National Park: Flora & Fauna